damiVongola/Lab-2/README.md

        - Use alpha value of [0.001, 0.01, 0.1, 1] with LassoCV Regression.
          - Split your data into a training and test set
          - Find what it proposed was the best alpha and use that to get the mse and rsquared on the testing set
-         - Figure out which features it set to 0
+         - Figure out which features were selected

        - ***Cross Validation***
          - Use ShuffleSplit cross validation